Last updated on September 28th, 2023 at 03:12 pm

 The Australian Cattle Dog (ACD) who is also referred to as a heeler is an amazing dog.
-This dog breed was originally bred in Australia as a cross between a Collie and a Dingo.
+This dog breed was originally bred in Australia as a cross between the Drover herding dog and the wild Dingo.
 Cattle Dogs are medium-sized, sturdy dogs with lots of energy.
 They love to run and herd other animals–usually large ones like cattle or sheep.
 They get their heeler nickname due to their habit of chasing cows and nipping at their heels to get them rounded up.

 ACDs come in a wide range of shades and colors and a variety of markings.
 Blue heelers usually have some speckles of white on their blueish-gray fur.
 The red heelers have more of a solid reddish-brown color, but both types are often born with all-white fur.
 These amazing fun and loyal dogs live to be 14-16 years old and are incredibly smart and hardy.
 If you love to go running or biking with your dog, this is a great breed of dog who will be able to keep up with you.
 They do have a bit of a wild side due to their Dingo heritage.
 They can be a little stubborn and on the dominant side as well as downright bossy!
 Here is a list of primary attributes: